Our Why

 Through her story and her heroic battle with DIPG she has inspired the lives of thousands of people.
 Her memory lives on in the hearts of her family and in the hearts of those that she touched.
 She infused light and hope into the world and her legacy lives on through The Ayla Foundation.

-• Our mission is to raise awareness and funding for research for pediatric brain cancer, focusing on cancer’s biggest bully, DIPG.
+• Our mission is to raise awareness and fund cutting-edge clinical research for pediatric brain cancer; focusing on cancer’s biggest bully, DIPG.

-• Our purpose is simple: to provide hope for the children and families diagnosed with pediatric brain cancer, especially DIPG.
+• Our purpose is simple: to provide hope for all the children and families diagnosed with pediatric brain cancer, especially DIPG/DMG.

 Patient Support